uhyo/better-typescript-lib/README.md

 ## Why better-typescript-lib?

 Why don't we just fix TypeScript's built-in type definitions rather than maintaining a separate package?
 Actually, most of improvements in better-typescript-lib are unlikely to be accepted by TypeScript's maintainers if presented as possible improvement to TypeScript itself.
-This is because the improvements are too breaking to existing codebases.
+This is because the improvements are often severe breaking changes to existing codebases.

 A large part of `any` usage in TypeScript's built-in type definitions are there before the `unknown` type was introduced in TypeScript 3.0.
-Back then, there was no good way to represent “any value” in TypeScript's type system.
-Therefore, `any` was used as the best approximation.
+Back then, there was no good way to represent “any value” in TypeScript's type system and `any` was used as the best approximation.
 Aside from `any`, there are a lot of possible improvements that became possible as TypeScript evolved.

 In other words, if you don't care about breaking changes (for example, you are starting a new project), you are just suffering from stale type definitions from the old days without getting any benefits from the maintained backward compatibility.